-Type designation and engine number appear on a plate on the left side of the engine.
-Furthermore, the engine number is stamped in the flat surface of the cylinder block at the first cylinder head.
+Type designation and engine number appear on a plate on the right side of the engine.
+Furthermore, the engine number is stamped in the surface of the cylinder block besides the type plate.

-9 40 M 31 S LR Engine type DS Turbocharged diesel engine DSI As DS and with liquid-cooled inter-cooler Swept volume in units of dm3-Performance and certificate code Together with the application code, this code states the nominal gross output.
+DSI 11 65 M 31 S LR Engine type DS Turbocharged diesel engine DSI As DS and with liquid-cooled inter-cooler Swept volume in units of dm3-Performance and certificate code Together with the application code, this code states the nominal gross output.
 The actual engine out-put is stated on the engine record card.
 Användning For marine application Variant 01-99 Governor type -D Electronic governor S RSV, all-speed governor T RQ, single-speed governor U RQV-E, all-speed governor, 400 - 1900 r/min RQV-E, all-speed governor, 400 - 2200 r/min Classification society (applies to classified engines).
+ABS American Bureau of Shipping